Pallavi-Panhale/Bank-Anomaly-Detection-ML/README.md

-# Bank-Anomaly-Detection-ML
-Developed a Machine Learning–based anomaly detection model to identify fraudulent bank transactions.
-The model analyzes transactional patterns to detect outliers, enabling proactive fraud prevention.
-Implemented using Python with the Credit Card Fraud Detection Dataset from Kaggle.

 # Bank Anomaly Detection System using Machine Learning

 This project focuses on detecting **fraudulent bank transactions** using machine learning algorithms.